Who Is Responsible for Debts After Death?

 Do children inherit a parent's debt?

 Generally no. Children are not personally responsible for a parent's individual debts unless they co-signed.
-The estate pays what it can, and remaining debt typically goes unpaid.
+The estate pays what it can from available assets, and remaining unpaid debt is typically written off.
+Creditors cannot pursue children personally for debts they did not sign for.

 Who pays medical bills after someone dies?

-Medical bills are typically paid from the estate.
-If the estate has insufficient funds, the bills may go unpaid — family members are not usually personally liable for a deceased person's medical expenses.
+Medical bills are paid from the estate.
+If the estate has insufficient funds, providers may negotiate a settlement or write off the balance.
+Family members are generally not personally responsible for a deceased person's medical expenses unless they signed a financial responsibility agreement when treatment was received.

 Can creditors contact family members after someone dies?